 Academic Writing & Studying Resources

 On this page you will find a variety of downloadable handouts covering important guidelines for both undergraduate and postgraduate students.
-These resources are based on common questions about academic writing, general skills and research, exam preparation and specific assignments within your course.
+These resources are based on frequently asked questions about academic writing, general skills and research, exam preparation and specific assignments within your course.
 When availing of these resources, they will help you unlock YOUR Potential!

 Our academic writing resources will help you from start to finish, ensuring a stress free formula for success!
 This information is based on the Skills Centre workshops, which cover unpacking your question, refining your academic writing skills and ensure you avoid pitfalls with paraphrasing and referencing.

 The academic skills and research guidelines we provide range from your approaches to lectures, personal time management and how to incorporate research into your assignments and the National University of Ireland marking scheme.

 In addition, we provide specific resources dedicated to each type of assignment you may encounter in your course, such as, dissertations, reports, reflective writing, group work and presentations.
 Through these guidelines, you can develop a bespoke package for your individual learning needs.

 These downloadable resources guide you from the very beginning of an assignment to the final checks before submission.
-These will enable you to become more confident in your academic writing ability by using this step-by-step strategy.
+They will enable you to become more confident in your academic writing ability by using this step-by-step strategy.